Products - CDs

 Instructions [See Patient/Client Health Education]:

 I typically recommend that persons learn at least passive muscle relaxation, self-generated relaxation, and relaxed breathing.
-The instructions that I provide to persons are contained in:
+The instructions that I provide to persons are in:

 [See Using Relaxation CD/tape and Relaxed Breathing in Patient Education section]